taycaldwell/matic-docs/docs/supernets/design/consensus/polybft/ibft.md

 ### Network benefits

-- **Liveness**: It has been proven that IBFT 2.0 does not guarantee BFT persistence nor liveness when operating on a synchronous network.
+- **Liveness**: It has been proven that IBFT 2.0 does not guarantee BFT persistence nor liveness when operating on asynchronous network.
 If a validator receives enough confirmation about a block, it can lock the proposed block (assuming it has not locked any prior).
 If a change were to occur because of a fault in the network, it could trigger the activation of the round change protocol, where the protocol would expect to commit the locked block at that specific height.
 - **Persistence**: If, for instance, there is a faulty network condition present where two different node subsets lock to two different blocks, the system enters into an infinite cycle of state transitions that cannot converge states and finalize the block.